 Irish business environment and tax advantages of a limited company

-Ireland is a convenient place for conducting business (ranked high by the World Bank) with attractive 12.5% tax rate on trading profits.
+Ireland is a convenient place for conducting business (ranked high by the World Bank) with attractive 12.5% tax rate on trading profits (this tax rate will remain the same for a great majority of companies, although some multinational corporations will be taxed at 15%).
 It has concluded more than 50 double taxation treaties including the US.
 There is neither withholding tax on the payment of dividends by the holding company to EU or tax treaty countries, nor capital gains tax on the disposal of shareholdings in subsidiaries.
 All this makes a limited company in Ireland a popular corporate vehicle for trading and holding purposes.

 Legal form and requirements

-Typical authorized share capital of the company is of €100,000 divided into 100,000 shares of 1 Euro each.
-The issued or paid up share capital is the number of shares that have actually been allotted and paid for by the shareholders.
-Typically 100 shares of 1 Euro each are issued.
+Typical authorized share capital of the company is €100,000 divided into 100,000 shares of 1 Euro each.
+The issued or paid-up share capital is the number of shares that have actually been allotted and paid for by the shareholders.
+Typically, 100 shares of 1 Euro each are issued.
 The 100 shares are divided between the shareholders to reflect the ownership of the company.

 One person or a company can hold all company shares.
 This is called a "Single Member Company".